Inside: The ultimate guide to planning a dream vacation around the world, from RTW tickets to choosing your Bucket List itinerary.

 Let’s face it, 2020 was a punch to the gut for travel lovers around the world.

 Never did I think I’d see a day when I couldn’t just bebop onto a transatlantic flight.
 Or just, say, leave my own home.
-But here we are.
+But there we were.

 So now what?